pity7736/repo_data/README.md

 Run `sh install.sh`.
 This going to:

-* Clone project
 * Rename `env.sample` file to `.env`
 * Rename `env.test.sample` file to `.env.test`
 * Build docker images

-Then, set right variable values.
+Optional, set right variable values (with sample variables should work fine).
 GITHUB_TOKEN is optional but if you don't set, requests number are limited by github.

 Run API web